 The aim is deliver the same experience day in day out, come rain or shine regardless of business conditions and as such resource management is about making sure that all resources (people, space, consumables, services) are adequately provisioned and delivered to ensure the experience never fails.
 Consequently, it relies upon detailed feeds of information on the demand and consumption of spaces and resources along with lead indicators that will signal risks to the delivery of an effective experience and the efficiency of the process of delivery.

-Today, most organisations see Resource Management as business as usual, and so it is, but the ownership of the workplace resources that are involved in delivering the total experience, typically split into different functional departments with decisions in each department being made based upon different and localised views and objectives, standards and operational budgets.
-Typically, Facilities management, IT and Human Resources cover a range of services and resources as follows.
+Most organisations see Resource Management as business as usual, and so it is, but the ownership of the workplace resources is typically split into different functional departments and decisions are based upon different views and objectives, standards and operational budgets.

-- Space use and physical changes in space allocation, standards and occupancy.
+- Space use and physical changes in space allocation and standards.

 - Regulations covering sustainability are met.

 - The cost effective delivery of soft services such as cleaning, security, catering and Health & Safety.

 - The forward technical strategy and IT architecture for the business.

 - The provision and maintenance of desktop and mobile technology, servers, data networks, telephony, videoconferencing, data security.

 - The development of employment policies that meet the needs of the business.

 - The supply and retention of staff with skills that meet those current and future needs.